 personnel.
 Please plan to stay the entire day!
 We suggest you bring reading

 materials or small projects to pass the time while awaiting assignment to

 a courtroom.
 Lunch Breaks:

 Jurors have at least one hour for lunch.
 There is a cafe located in the

 downtown Phoenix complex and several eating establishments within easy walking

+distance.
 Jurors may also bring a lunch.
 Breaks are announced throughout the day.
 Facilities:

 All restrooms in the Superior Court complexes are accessible to physically